Is it Worth Suing an Uninsured Driver?

 for a free consultation

-You have a few options based on certain conditions.
+In accidents involving uninsured drivers, you have a few options based on certain conditions.
 You can file a claim with your insurer if you have uninsured motorist coverage (UM).

 Most states do not require UM coverage.
 Although it is available as additional coverage to a regular liability policy, not every motorist has it.